 - Sprinkles: Use whatever sprinkles you like to decorate your Lofthouse cookies.

-Chill the Dough.
-Once the dough is the right texture, divide it into two pieces.
-Flatten each piece into a rectangle or circle about 1 1/2 inches thick.
-Wrap the dough pieces tightly in plastic wrap, and chill overnight in the fridge.
+- Chill the dough: Divide the dough in half then flatten each piece to 1 1/2 inches thick.
+Wrap tightly in plastic and chill overnight in the fridge.

-Cut Out the Cookies.
-Generously sprinkle your work surface and rolling pin with flour.
-Roll the dough out to 1/4-inch thickness, and use a 2 1/2-inch round cookie cutter to cut out your Lofthouse cookies.
-Carefully lift the cookies out onto your prepared baking sheets.
+- Cut out the cookies: Sprinkle the work surface with flour then roll the dough out to 1/4-inch thickness.
+Use a 2 1/2-inch round cookie cutter to cut the cookies.

-Bake and Cool.
-Bake the cookies for 7-8 minutes, or until pale golden and just set.
-Immediately transfer the cookies to a wire rack to cool.
+- Bake: Bake the cookies for 7-8 minutes, until pale golden and just set.
+Transfer to a wire rack to cool.

-Make the Frosting.
-While the cookies are cooling, you can make the frosting.
-Using a clean bowl and mixer, cream together the butter and vanilla for the frosting, and then slowly beat in the powdered sugar.
-Once the mixture is smooth and creamy, add in the heavy cream, 1 tablespoon at a time, until the desired thickness is achieved.
+- Make the frosting: Cream the butter and vanilla, then slowly beat in the powdered sugar.
+Add in the heavy cream, one tablespoon at a time, until the desired thickness is achieved.

 Recipe Notes